timetablebot/bot/README.md

 It works with [Untis](https://www.untis.at) and currently all strings are hardcoded in German, but feel free to change the software according to your needs.

+## End of life

+This application has the reached the end of its life as it is no longer actively being used in production.
+If you're searching for an alternative, I recommend checking out the [substitution-schedule-parser](https://github.com/vertretungsplanme/substitution-schedule-parser).

 ## Installation

 First you have to get Telegram bot name and token.